dennisbakhuis/mystery_box/README.md

 ```

 ### Creating environment without Makefile
-If you do not want to use Poetry, we can do the default pip way:
+If you do not want to use a Makefile we can do the step manually:
 ```bash
 conda env create -f environment.yml conda activate mystery_box poetry install
 ```

+I have also exported poetry.lock to a requirements.txt but did
+not test the result.
+Use at your own risk!